HMS-Core/hms-push-clientdemo-android/README.md

      For details, please refer to [Preparations for Integrating HUAWEI HMS Core](https://developer.huawei.com/consumer/en/codelab/HMSPreparation/index.html)

 ## Installation
-To use functions provided by examples, please make sure Huawei Mobile Service 4.0 has been installed on your cellphone. way 1.
-You can compile and build the codes in Android Studio.
-After building the APK, you can install it on the phone and debug it. way 2.
-Generate the APK file from Android Studio.
+To use functions provided by examples, please make sure Huawei Mobile Service 4.0 has been installed on your cellphone.
+There are two ways to install the sample demo:
+1. You can compile and build the codes in Android Studio.
+After building the APK, you can install it on the phone and debug it.
+2. Generate the APK file from Gradle.
 Use the ADB tool to install the APK on the phone and debug it adb install {YourPath}\pushkit-android-demo\app\release\app-release.apk

 ## Supported Environment
 Android SDK Version >= 23 and JDK version >= 1.8 is recommended.